LordSaac/FastEasyForm/README.md

 # Contribution

 Thank you for use this library on your project, with you collaboration this project could grow more with improvements and new idea.
-This project don't have support but you are most welcome to contribute.
+This project don't have support but you are most welcome to contribute whit a [coffee](https://paypal.me/LordSaac?locale.x=es_XC)  :coffee:  or  [star](https://github.com/LordSaac/FormSimpleIGB) :star: .

-*  Buy me a  [Coffee](https://paypal.me/LordSaac?locale.x=es_XC)  &nbsp; :coffee:

-*  Give me a [Star](https://github.com/LordSaac/FormSimpleIGB) &nbsp; :star:

 # Licence